-You can also leave this option set to Estimation Mode for now and reset it later by specifying the syn\set\atm function at the command line.
-Estimation Mode is the recommended initial setting for Microsemi designs.
+You can also leave this option set to Estimation Mode for now and reset it later by specifying the syn_set_atm function at the command line.

-- Specify a path to the timing engine to be used for Advanced Timing Mode.
+Specify a path to the timing engine to be used for Advanced Timing Mode.
 For FPGA targets, specify the path to the Synplify Pro or Synplify Premier executable.